ginking/fotochest/README.md

 FotoChest is a open source photo sharing/gallery solution that you can host yourself.
 One of the primary goals in developing FotoChest is to always provide easy access to your photos and data through APIs.

+FotoChest is a Python application that runs on Python3

 ## Developing